Energy bills forecast to rise in January to £1,996

 The price of wholesale energy increased as Covid pandemic restrictions were eased, and then rocketed after Russia's invasion of Ukraine last year, causing bills in turn to soar.

+The energy watchdog, Ofgem, sets a maximum price that suppliers can charge customers per unit of gas and electricity.

+It applies to households on variable or default tariffs in England, Wales and Scotland, but the actual amount paid by customers will vary depending on the amount of gas and electricity they use.

-To shield people in England, Wales and Scotland from much higher bills, the government introduced a £400 discount for each household, but that scheme has now finished.
+To shield people in England, Wales and Scotland from much higher bills last year, the government introduced a £400 discount for each household, but that scheme has now finished.

 However, some groups who may struggle to pay bills are to receive additional help through cost-of-living payments.